 This document is for software that will no longer be supported after the OSG 3.5 retirement (February 2022).
 See the Release Series Support Policy for details.

 This document describes how to get and set up a personal certificate (also called a grid user certificate).
-For instructions on getting service and host certificates, you're in the wrong place.
-See Get Host and Service Certificates.
+For instructions on how to get host certificates, see the Host Certificates document.